NSXBet/batcher/README.md

 Just run `make bench` to run all benchmarks.

+For the most up-to-date benchmarks in this repository, you can access [this page](https://nsxbet.github.io/batcher/dev/bench/).
+These results are run every time someone merges a PR into the main branch.

 Our benchmarks are divided by batch size and should look like this (actual results depend on your machine):

 ```bash